Topics Map > Instructional Continuity

 - Webcam audio & video proctoring

 - Both services use artificial intelligence to perform automated scans for suspicious activity such as talking to someone or leaving the room during the quiz.
 The footage is deleted after a set period of time and is not viewable by any third parties.
+This setting is optional when setting up your proctoring options.

 - Pre-quiz room scan (requires webcam monitoring)